Moishe Broderzon: Personal life

 Broderzon also founded several theatres in Łódź: In 1922, with Yekhezkl-Moyshe Nayman, Yitschok Broyner, and Henech Kon he created the Yiddish Marionette Theater Khad Gadyo (Chad-gadye, Khad-gadye), and Shor habor, a variety theater.
 In 1924 he and Henekh Kon wrote the music for the first Yiddish opera performed in Warsaw, Dovid un Basheve (David and Bathseba), performed in Warsaw's Kaminski Theater; he also wrote a libretto for the opera Monish based on I. L. Peretz's epic romantic poem.
 In 1926 he began writing for the Azazel theater cafe in Warsaw.
 In 1927 he was one of the founders of the kleynkunst stage Ararat in Łódź, an experimental theater that featured the actors Shimon Dzigan and Israel Shumacher.
 He often wrote articles about Yiddish theater.

-He and his wife, Sheyne Miriam, escaped from Poland into the Soviet Union in 1939 after the Nazi invasion.
+He and his wife, Sheyne Miriam, escaped from Poland to the Soviet Union in 1939 after the Nazi invasion.
 They worked in the Yiddish theatre in Moscow and became Soviet citizens.
 He was arrested in April 1950, sentenced to ten years in prison, and sent to Siberia.
-After five years in a labor camp he was "rehabilitated" in September 1955 and was allowed to return to Poland in July 1956; he was greeted there by a small number of literati who had reunited after the war.
-"But in despair at seeing a Poland that had become a Jewish cemetery and weakened by years in a labor camp, he died of a heart attack in Warsaw on 17 August 1956."Moshe Broderson was buried in the Jewish cemetery at Okopowa Street in Warsaw.
+After five years in a labor camp he was "rehabilitated" in September 1955 and was allowed to return to Poland in July 1956.
+There he was greeted by a small number of literati who had reunited after the war.
+He died of a heart attack in Warsaw on 17 August 1956.
+Moshe Broderson was buried in the Jewish cemetery at Okopowa Street in Warsaw.
 After the devastation of the grave, his daughter Anetta (born 1920) transported her father's ashes to Israel to the Kiryat Sha'ul cemetery in Tel Aviv.
 Posthumously, his texts were used in performances of the Jewish Theatre in Warsaw: Sure Szejndl from 1966 and The Great Win from 1972 and 1985.